plone/documentation/develop/addons/components/genericsetup.rst

 * registering portal_catalog search query indexes,
 * ...and so on...

-GenericSetup is mostly used to apply add-on-specific changes to the site configuration, and to enable add-on-specific behavior when the add-on installer is run.
+GenericSetup is mostly used to apply an add-on's specific changes to the site configuration and to enable specific behaviors when the add-on installer is run.

-GenericSetup XML files are usually in a ``profiles/default`` folder inside the add-on product.
+GenericSetup XML files are usually in a ``profiles/default`` folder inside the add-on package.

-All run-time configurable items, like viewlets order through ``/@@manage-viewlets`` page, are made repeatable using GenericSetup profile files.
+All run-time through-the-web (TTW) configurable items, like viewlets order through ``/@@manage-viewlets`` page, are made repeatable using GenericSetup profile files.

 You do not need to hand-edit GenericSetup profile files.
-You can always change the configuration options through Plone or using the Zope Management Interface.
-Then you can export the resulting profile as an XML file, using the *Export* tab in the ``portal_setup`` ZMI tool.
+You can always change the configuration options through Plone or using the Zope Management Interface, and then you export the resulting profile as an XML file, using the *Export* tab in the ``portal_setup`` ZMI tool.

 Directly editing XML profile files does not change anything on the site, even after Zope restart.
-This is because run-time configurable items are stored in the database.
+This is because run-time TTW configurable items are stored in the database.
-If you edit profile files, you need reimport edited files using the ``portal_setup`` tool or rerun the add-on product installer in Plone control panel.
+If you edit profile files, you need to either reimport the edited files using the ``portal_setup`` tool or fully rerun the add-on package installer in Plone control panel.
 This import will read XML files and change the Plone database accordingly.

 .. note::